premiss/api/README.md

 #  Premiss [![CC-0 license](https://img.shields.io/badge/License-CC--0-blue.svg)](https://creativecommons.org/licenses/by-nd/4.0) [![Actions Status](https://github.com/premiss/api/workflows/test/badge.svg?branch=master)](https://github.com/premiss/api/actions) [![codecov](https://codecov.io/gh/premiss/api/branch/master/graph/badge.svg?token=9PYQF2IMIW&flag=premiss)](https://codecov.io/gh/premiss/api?flag=premiss)
 Premiss is a testing library written in TypeScript to provide an API for testing code.
 It is not a framework, therefore it does not provide a cli, runner, assertions, test doubles, or other integrations.
 The library provides an interface to represent the “Arrange-Act-Assert” testing pattern, with the addition of “Annul” for what should be the rare case you need to clean up.

 ## Motivation
 There are two main reasons for this project.
 The first is most of what’s out there for testing are frameworks and I try to avoid frameworks.
 The other is an intent to keep a single test cohesive through constraining the shape of the test so that it has a single reason to exist.
 And as a side bonus, I used this as an opportunity to use the [TCR](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) workflow to build this.

 ## API Reference
 The API has a single entry point, the verify function.
 The verify function takes a proof interface, evaluates it, and returns a proof examination result.
 The result contains the outcome of the examination along with timings.
 The examination outcome indicates if the proof `passed` or `failed` and when failed the step the failure occurred at.
+Only the assert method signature is required.

 #### A class implementation of the  proof interface
 ```typescript